iyobo/jollofjs/packages/isvalid/README.md

 ## In Version 1.0.0

-> Because of breaking API-changes this version is 1.0.0.
-Prior to 1.0.0 `null` was always allowed, and there was really no way of controlling it.
-From this version and onwards you must opt-in to allow `null`.
+Because of breaking API-changes this version is 1.0.0.

 * Opt-in to `null` values using the `allowNull` validator.

+> Version >= 0.2.4 has a bug where `null` is validated sometimes when input is non-required - or required objects.
+Version 1.0.0 fixes this and introduces the common `allowNull` validator to control the behaviour of `null` values.

 ## In Version 0.3.0